Farmington Schools Reinstate Mask Mandate

 The district's mask advisory policy requires students and staff to wear facemasks while indoors if the school district reaches 50 or more infections per 10,000 people as a precaution against the spread of covid-19.

 On Jan.
-3, the Farmington School District community had 80 infections per 10,000 people, according to the latest report issued by the Arkansas Center for Health Improvement (ACHI).
-This rate placed Farmington School District in the "high risk" category.
+3, the Farmington School District community had 80 infections per 10,000 people, according to a report issued last week by the Arkansas Center for Health Improvement (ACHI).
+This jumped to 234 infections per 10,000 people in an updated report sent out Monday by the center for health improvement.

 To respond to the rising positive covid cases, Farmington School District returned to its daily screening for students and staff on Jan.
 5. The district now is requiring students and staff to fill out the online screen tool each morning before arriving on campus.